CassiaY/project-4-group-3/README.md

 **Slide link:** ________?????_____ </font>

 ## Project Overview
-For this project we visualized heart disease data and used machine learning to predict if a patient is at risk of heart disease based on BRFSS data (Behavioral Risk Factor Surveillance System).
+For this project, we visualized heart disease data and used machine learning to predict if a patient is at risk of heart disease based on BRFSS data (Behavioral Risk Factor Surveillance System).

 ## The Process
 ### Part 1: The Data
 [BRFSS](/https://www.cdc.gov/brfss/index.html) data is a yearly phone (landline and cell) survey in the US conducted by the CDC.
 The survey collects health-related risk behaviors, chronic health conditions, and use of preventive services.
 The [Diabetes Health Indicators dataset](/https://archive.ics.uci.edu/dataset/891/cdc+diabetes+health+indicators) we use contains preprocessed data intended to study the relationship between lifestyle and diabetes in the US.
 For this project, we decided to use this dataset to study heart disease risk instead (the [csv file](/Resources/diabetes_binary_5050split_health_indicators_BRFSS2015.csv) can be found in the Resources folder).
 Sample of the dataset:
 ![sample of the dataset](/readme_imgs/dataset_sample.png)

-S3
+The dataset was then stored in a cloud computing service.
+We used [Amazon Web Services](/https://aws.amazon.com/) using the [S3](/https://aws.amazon.com/s3/) service.

 ### Part 2: Machine Learning Model
 Colab blah blah